AndreaLanfranchi/EthereumStratum-2.0.0/README.md

   "result": "w-123"
 }
 ```
 Where the `result` member is a string which holds an unique - within the scope of the `session` - token which identifies the authorized worker.
 For every further request issued by the client, and related to a Worker action, the client **MUST** use the token given by the server in response to an `mining.authorize` request.
-This reduces the number of bytes transferred for solution and /or hashrate submission.
+This reduces the number of bytes transferred for solution and/or hashrate submission.

-If client is resuming a previous session it **CAN** omit the authorization request for it's workers and, in this case, **MUST** use the tokens assigned in the originating session.
+If the client is resuming a previous session it **CAN** omit the authorization request for its workers and, in this case, **MUST** use the tokens assigned in the originating session.
 It's up to the server to keep the correct map between tokens and workers.
 The server receiving an authorization request where the credentials match previously authorized ones within the same session **MUST** reply back with the previously generated unique token.

 ### Prepare for mining
 A lot of data is sent over the wire multiple times with useless redundancy.
-For instance the seed hash is meant to change only every 30000 blocks (roughly 5 days) while fixed-diff pools rarely change the work target.
-Moreover pools must optimize the search segments among miners trying to assign to every session a different "startNonce" (AKA extraNonce).
+For instance, the seed hash is meant to change only every 30000 blocks (roughly 5 days) while fixed-diff pools rarely change the work target.
+Moreover pools must optimize search segments among miners trying to assign to every session a different "startNonce" (AKA extraNonce).
-For this purpose the `notification` method `mining.set` allows to set (on miner's side) only those params which change less frequently.
-The server will keep track of seed, target and extraNonce at session level and will push a notification `mining.set` whenever any (or all) of those values change to the connected miner.
+For this purpose the `notification` method `mining.set` allows the server to set on the client, only those params which change less frequently.
+The server will keep track of seed, target and extraNonce at session level and will push a notification `mining.set` whenever any (or all) of those values change for the connected miner.
 ```json
 {
   "id": 1,